-The fact that visual art has been inserted into fine art over the past 40 years.
+The fact that visual art has been inserted into a fine art over the past 40 years.
 Visual art is fake; those are exhibitions of works made from piles of ripped little papers, car number plates, pre-painted walls etc. The system loves such works and immediately places them in museums.
-In that way, the system impacts on the masses and human minds.
+In that way, the system impacts the masses and human minds.
 That’s because when someone tells you that piles of ripped little papers represent art and you respond by saying that you do not understand it, then you are declared an ignorant fool.
 Just as you are dubbed a fool if you’re not amused by Anglo-Saxon humour.
-The slogan of the system is that we are all artists, because that’s the only way to ensure that nobody stands out; that’s the only way for there to be no contradicting of their system of values.
+The slogan of the system is that we are all artists because that’s the only way to ensure that nobody stands out; that’s the only way for there to be no contradicting of their system of values.
 Everything must be in the apotheosis of the banal; for us to feel like we could have done it when we look at it.
 There is no glorification of art.
 An artist mustn’t think that he is special.

 You often exhibit in large museums abroad, while your works form parts of famous collections.
-All these successes are a result of your personal talent, skill and work, yet your foreign exhibitions are considered as national successes by the public here.
+All these successes are a result of your talent, skill and work, yet your international exhibitions are considered as national successes by the public here.
 The same phenomenon applies to any successful athlete, scientist etc. How would you comment on this?

-You know, when someone says that someone is a French painter or a German painter, that means that the state has allocated money to promote that artist in order to promote itself.
-In our case, this would mean that Serbia should allocate major funds to lead five painters, five writers and five composers on all scenes around the world.
+You know, when someone says that someone is a French painter or a German painter, that means that the state has allocated money to promote that artist to promote itself.
+In our case, this would mean that Serbia should allocate significant funds to lead five painters, five writers and five composers on all scenes around the world.
 How does a painter whose surname ends in ‘ić’ compare with Kiefer?
 He is a great painter of high quality because the state chose him and stood behind him, and he would only have been a great painter and nothing more if the state wasn’t behind him.

 The public here is also inclined to look with less objective eyes at the works of an artist who has exhibited abroad…

 …that’s correct; it’s enough for him to have hung a picture in some entranceway in Paris.
-Many boast of having exhibited in Paris.
+Many boasts of having exhibited in Paris.
 Paris welcomes everyone and has an audience for everyone.
 Paris attracted people with its light, and many burned on that light as though flying into a night lamp.
 I think that our Dado, who lived in Paris, is the greatest painter generally – not the greatest Serbian, Montenegrin or French painter, but the greatest in general.
 He’s fascinating.
 You know, while I was in Paris there were 65,000 registered painters.
 In a hundred years it will be known what is good among everything that is being exhibited today.

 I think an artist should oppose all flags, be his own person and suffer the consequences

-There are people who have large walls and my pictures adorning them!
+Some people have large walls and my pictures adorning them!
 I often sold paintings in Paris to companies located in modern buildings with spacious white walls.
 The pictures exhibited in Novi Sad almost all belong to my legacy of works that I gifted to Belgrade.
 A place was recently identified where my legacy works will be housed, and I think that my legacy house will open by the end of September.